makrai/notes/sinha2101-unNLI.md

   * also called Natural Language Inference (NLI; Bowman+  2015, i.a.), typically
   * predict whether the premise entails the hypothesis, contradicts it, or neut
-* For nearly all premise-hypothesis pairs, there are many permuted examples that fool the models into providing the correct prediction.
+* For nearly all premise-hypothesis pairs, there are many permuted examples that fool the models into providing the correct prediction
   * In case of MNLI, for example, the current SOTA of 90.5% can be increased to 98.7% merely by permuting the word order of test set examples.
 We even find
-  * drastically increased cross-dataset generalization when we reorder words.
+  * drastically increased cross-dataset generalization when we reorder words
 * We verify our findings with
   * three popular English NLI datasets
     * SNLI (Bowman+ 2015), MultiNLI (Williams+ 2018b) and ANLI (Nie+ 2020))—and
-  * one Chinese one, OCNLI (Hu+ 2020a).
-It is thus less likely that our findings
+  * one Chinese one, OCNLI (Hu+ 2020a)
 * We also observe the effect for various architectures
   * transformer pre-trained on language modeling (BERT, RoBERTa, DistilBERT),
-  * non-transformers, including a ConvNet, an InferSent model, and a BiLSTM.
+  * non-transformers, including a ConvNet, an InferSent model, and a BiLSTM
 * contributions are as follows:

 # 3 a suite of metrics (Permutation Acceptance)